HireAbo/awesome-interview-questions-5000-jobs/Healthcare and Medicine/Nursing/Geriatric Nurse.md

 Welcome to the Geriatric Nurse Interview Preparation !
 This resource is designed to help you ace your Geriatric Nurse interviews with confidence.

+A Geriatric Nurse is a specialized healthcare professional who provides medical care and support to elderly patients.
+They possess extensive knowledge and skills in geriatric care, addressing the unique needs and challenges faced by older adults.
+Geriatric Nurses work closely with physicians, therapists, and other healthcare professionals to develop and implement individualized care plans.
+They are responsible for monitoring patients' health conditions, administering medications, managing chronic illnesses, and providing emotional support to patients and their families.
+Additionally, they play a vital role in promoting preventive care and educating patients and their families on healthy aging practices.
+Geriatric Nurses are compassionate, patient-centered, and dedicated to enhancing the quality of life for older adults.

 ## 🚀 Overview

 Whether you're a seasoned Geriatric Nurse or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Geriatric Nurse interviews to help you prepare and succeed.